nyu-software-engineering/python-package-example/README.md

 While working on the package code, and verifying it behaves as expected, it can be helpful to install the package in "_editable_" mode so that changes to the package are immediately updated in the virtual environment.

 - To do this, run `pipenv install -e .` from the main project directory.

+## Continuous integration

+This project has a continuous integration workflow that builds and runs unit tests automatically with every _push_ of the code to GitHub.